Join the DUT25 Core-Team!

 As Chief Engineer you oversee the engineering of the car; from development, through the build phase all the way to operation on the competition track.

 As you are a manager of managers, you will use your communication skills to understand the key trade offs and design choices in the technical departments and support decision making.
 That includes facilitating efficient flow of information to maximize overall vehicle performance in the bounds of the schedule.
 You are the representative of vehicle performance, so effective communication with the Project Manager is crucial to combine your efforts and support departments by looking ahead to upcoming challenges and organizing them together before they become problems!

-As Finance and Operations Manager you are responsible for two important aspects of the car, namely the budget and the non-technical parts of the team.
+As Finance Manager you are responsible one critical element of the car, namely the budget.
 As Finance Manager, you will start by making a budget for the entire project.
 You talk to chiefs, companies and old team members to know exactly what every item will cost.

 As Operations manager you organize all events we host during a year.
 This starts with small teamwide events, allowing the team to bond.
 It also involves to two big events where we present our design and car to the outside world.
 Futhermore, you will organize the most exciting events of the year, by getting the entire team to the international competitions!

 As the chief of the chassis department, your key focus is to ensure the structural integrity and safety of the car, while assuring that all subsystems of the car can come together in the high-tech wonder that is the Formula Student race car.
 This entails composite structural design of the main, load-bearing parts, proving their safety compliance through calculations and testing.
 Light-weight, strength and producibility is the name of the game!
 Leading the chassis department is a unique position, as it is one of the only departments where you are in charge of the full design-production-testing cycle.